huaweicloud/huaweicloud-csi-driver/docs/evs/evs.md

 ### Steps

-- Create IAM policy

-See [IAM Policies for EVS CSI](../user-policy.md#iam-policies-for-evs-csi) for IAM policies.

 - Create the config file

 Create the `cloud-config` file according to [cloud-config](../../deploy/evs-csi-plugin/cloud-config) in master node or control-plane, see [Description of cloud config](../cloud-config.md) for configurations description.

+See [IAM Policies for EVS CSI](../user-policy.md#iam-policies-for-evs-csi) for IAM policies.

 Use the following command create `cloud-config` secret: